-On April 22, 2016, the Corporation entered into definitive documentation regarding the amendment of its existing \$21.7 million subordinated loan facility into the Pala Convertible Loan Facility.
+On April 22, 2016, the Corporation entered into definitive documentation regarding the amendment of its existing \$21.7 million subordinated loan facility into a convertible loan facility.
 Under the terms of the Pala Convertible Loan Facility, and subject to certain conditions:

 - 1. Pala Advance: Pala will advance a further \$5,000,000 (the "Pala Advance"), such that an aggregate principal amount of \$26.7 million will be outstanding under the Pala Convertible Facility. - 2.
 Maturity Date: The Pala Convertible Loan Facility will mature and be payable on the earliest of: - a.
 December 31, 2017; - b. the date when outstanding amounts under the Red Kite Loan Agreement are paid in full; and - c. a change of control event. - 3.
-Interest Rate: 12% per annum - 4.
+Interest Rate: 12% per annum an increase from 10% per annum. - 4.
 Voluntary Prepayment and Prepayment Fee: All outstanding amounts under the Pala Convertible Loan Facility may be prepaid in full by the Corporation with payment of the following early repayment fee (the "Prepayment Fee") equivalent to: - a.
 25% of outstanding amounts to be prepaid, if prepayment is made prior to December 31, 2016; and - b.
-35% of outstanding amounts to be prepaid, if prepayment is made between January 1, 2017 and December 31, 2017. - The Prepayment Fee will be applicable on any repayment of the Pala Convertible Loan Facility prior to December 31, 2017. - 5.
-Conversion: Pala may elect to convert the principal amount and any accrued and unpaid interest under the Pala Convertible Loan Facility, including the Prepayment Fee, if applicable, in full or in part, at the Conversion Price (as defined below), into common shares in the capital of the Corporation at any time up to the Maturity Date or upon any voluntary prepayment by the Corporation.
-The Conversion Price will be \$1.11 per share, which represents a 15% premium to the 20-day volume-weighted average price ("VWAP") of the common shares of the Corporation immediately prior to signing of the definitive loan documentation, subject to potential adjustment such that the Conversion Price will not exceed 115% of the Issue Price in the Offering.
+35% of outstanding amounts to be prepaid, if prepayment is made between January 1, 2017 and December 31, 2017.

+The Prepayment Fee will be applicable on any repayment of the Pala Convertible Loan Facility prior to December 31, 2017.

+5. Conversion: Pala may elect to convert the principal amount and any accrued and unpaid interest under the Pala Convertible Loan Facility, including the Prepayment Fee, if applicable, in full or in part, at the Conversion Price (as defined below), into common shares in the capital of the Corporation at any time up to the Maturity Date or upon any voluntary prepayment by the Corporation.
+The Conversion Price will be Cdn\$0.69 per share, which represents the minimum of:

-- 6. Arrangement Fee: \$200,000 due upon execution, payable out of the proceeds of the Pala Advance. - 7.
+- a. a 15% premium to the 20-day volume-weighted average price ("VWAP") of the common shares of the Corporation immediately prior to signing of the definitive loan documentation, and - b.
+115% of the Issue Price in the Offering which was Cdn \$0.60 per share. - 6.
+Arrangement Fee: \$200,000 due upon execution, payable out of the proceeds of the Pala Advance. - 7.
 Warrants: Pala will be issued 2.5 million warrants with a 3 year term, exercisable to acquire common shares of the Corporation at an exercise price of \$1.20 per share. - 8.
 Board Nomination Right: Pala will be granted rights to nominate up to three members of the Board of Directors of the Corporation, subject to Pala maintaining certain share ownership thresholds. - 9.
 Right to Purchase: Pala will be granted the right, so long as it holds at least 15% of the outstanding common shares of the Corporation, to participate in future equity offerings of the Corporation.

-The Pala Convertible Loan Facility and the Pala Advance remain subject to a number of conditions precedent, including receipt of shareholder approval.
-The Corporation plans to hold an annual and special shareholder meeting (the "Shareholder Meeting") on May 27, 2016, at which it will seek disinterested shareholder approval of the Pala Convertible Loan Facility.
+The Pala Convertible Loan Facility and the Pala Advance remained subject to a number of conditions precedent, including receipt of shareholder approval.
+The Corporation held an annual and special shareholder meeting on May 27, 2016, at which it sought and received disinterested shareholder approval of the Pala Convertible Loan Facility.

-Pala Bridge Loan Default and Agreements
+Pala Bridge Loan Agreements